tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Each time that an RLC instance sends a buffer status report (BSR), the ``LteEnbComponentCarrierManager`` propagates the BSR to the MAC instances.
 The ``LteEnbComponentCarrierManager`` may modify a BSR before sending it to the MAC instances.
-This modification depends on the traffic split algoritm implemented in CCM class that inherits ``LteEnbComponentCarrierManager``.
+This modification depends on the traffic split algorithm implemented in CCM class that inherits ``LteEnbComponentCarrierManager``.

 .. _fig-ca-downlink-bsr: